mgalardini/pyseer/README.md

     pyseer -h

-**Note:** this assumes that your default python's interpreter is at least version 3.
+**Note:** if you wish to use multithreading, the script assumes that your default python's interpreter is at least version 3.
 If that is not the case then edit the first line to:

     #!/usr/bin/env python3